 The city of Tilburg hosts many festivals such as Festival Mundial (two weeks of world music, global culture and activism), Stranger Than Paranoia (jazz and improvisation) and ZXZW (independent culture).In the traditional Maria Month of May close to 100,000 people come to attend processions, open-air masses and sing-along gatherings.
 The markets, parades and rides of the Tilburg Fun Fair in July attract over a million visitors year after year.
 It's the biggest fun fair in the Benelux countries.
 The fair's Pink Monday is the biggest gay-themed event in The Netherlands.

 Today, healthcare is Tilburg's biggest industry in terms of employment (19.3% of the labor population).
 Other important industries are trade, transportation, logistics, distribution, chemicals and metallurgy.
 Over the past two decades, Tilburg has attracted a cluster of creative, design, communication and other innovative service companies that continue to grow.
 Villa Media is a well-known cluster of multimedia enterprises, located in an old manor downtown.
 Due to the stunning natural surroundings, the hotel, restaurant and tourism industry is well-developed, and makes up a large share of the local economy, far above the national average.
 Multinationals like Fuji Photo, Ericsson, Coca-Cola, Sony and Christian Salvesen have major operations and plants in Tilburg.

 With three universities (Tilburg University, Fontys University and Avans University), Tilburg has a real student-town feel.
 Affordable eateries and cozy bars dot the town to serve the over 20.000 students in Tilburg (making up for 10% of the population).

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at TIAS School for Business and Society!
+Some of these might help you to study for a Master at TIAS School for Business and Society!